STAMP-project/dspot/README.md

    * `ExecutedMutantSelector`: uses [**PIT**](http://pitest.org/) to computes the number of executed mutants.
 It uses the number of mutants as a proxy for the instruction coverage.
 It selects amplfied test that execute new mutants. **WARNING!!** this selector takes a lot of time, and is not worth it, please look at CloverCoverageSelector or JacocoCoverageSelector.
    * `TakeAllSelector`: keeps all amplified tests not matter the quality.
    * `ChangeDetectorSelector`: runs against a second version of the same program, and selects amplified tests that fail.
 This selector selects only amplified test that are able to show a difference of a behavior betweeen two versions of the same program.

+#### Selector on Diff from GitHub

+**DSpot** can perform amplification according to a diff, from github.
+This is useful to enhance existing test suite on pull request for instance.

+**DSpot** will select existing test classes according to a diff as follow:

+1. If any test class has been modified between the two versions, **DSpot** selects them.
+2. If there is not, **DSpot** analyzes statical the test suite and selects test classes that invoke modified methods.
+The maximum number of selected test classes is the value of `fr.inria.stamp.diff.SelectorOnDiff.MAX_NUMBER_TEST_CLASSES`, randomly.

+The requirements this feature is the following:

+1. You must enable the mode by giving `diff` as value of the flag --test (-t), _i.e._ `--test diff`
+2. You must have specify baseSha, on which **DSpot** must compute the diff. **DSpot** executes: `git diff <baseSha>` to find which java file has been modified.
+To do this, you must specify the sha in the property file, by setting the property: `baseSha`, _e.g._ `baseSha=97393d96ea58110785e342fade2e054925c608ad`
+3. You must have locally both version of the program.
+One that you want to use amplify, and the other on which you want to compute the diff.
+The first is specified using the property `project` as explained in a classical way to amplify.
+The second is specified using the property `folderPath`.

 ### Licence

 DSpot is published under LGPL-3.0 (see [Licence.md](https://github.com/STAMP-project/dspot/blob/master/Licence.md) for